Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 For a region of tiles, if you know that mines can be shared for 2 different number tiles, you can use this information to do the Flag Number Reduction pattern to use with other patterns.

-For a simple example, the rightmost 2 tile must share at least 2 mines in the ? regions with the leftmost 2 tile.
+For a simple example, the rightmost 2 tile must share 2 mines in the ? regions with the leftmost 2 tile.
 Therefore, the leftmost 2 becomes a 0, thus the other adjacent tiles for the leftmost tile must be free due to the Adjacent Tiles Near 0 pattern.

 Here is another example that uses another pattern.
 For the 2 bottom tile numbers, 1 mine must be in one of the 2 tiles while the other is safe.